holvonix-misc/js-devbox/README.md

 ```
 # js-devbox

-Copyright (c) 2017 Holvonix LLC and the js-devbox AUTHORS
+This product contains software originally developed by Holvonix LLC.
 Original Repository: https://github.com/holvonix-open/js-devbox

+Copyright (c) 2017 Holvonix LLC.
+All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+you may not use this software except in compliance with the License.
 You may obtain a copy of the License at

    http://www.apache.org/licenses/LICENSE-2.0